MyPass Ski Rates

 An adult skis for 3 consecutive days at the Paganella ski area in high season.

-Day 1: Skiing all day he/she will pay the cost corresponding to a day pass, totaling €50.
+Day 1: Skiing all day he/she will pay the cost corresponding to one day ticket, totaling €50.

 Day 2: Skiing the whole day again the following day.
 Since two consecutive days are priced at €99, you will be charged the difference between the cost of the two consecutive days and what you already spent the day before, for a total of €49 (99 – 50).

-Day 3: The third day still skis for the whole day.
+Day 3: The third day still skis for the entire day.

 Since 3 consecutive days are priced at €149, the difference between the cost of the three consecutive days and what was already paid on the previous days will be charged, for a total of €50 (149 – 99).